Thursday, June 10, 2010

 Marketing with Shakespeare's Biography

 “Master Will Shakespeare.”
 Dir.
 Jacques Tourneur.
 Perf.
 Carey Wilson and Anthony Kemble-Cooper.
 1936.
 Romeo and Juliet.
 Dir.
 George Cukor.
 Perf.
-Norma Shearer, Leslie howard, Basil Rathbone, and Andy Devine.
+Norma Shearer, Leslie Howard, Basil Rathbone, and Andy Devine.
 1936.
 DVD.
 Warner Video, 2007.

 MGM had another ax to grind in its biographical short on the life of William Shakespeare.
 This time, it's not based on myths—instead, it's based on marketing.